The myths, truths, and controversies surrounding Francis Xavier speaking in tongues.

 The account of Xavier speaking in tongues is rooted in the Biblical narrative of Pentecost found in the Book of Acts where the Apostles miraculously preached in multiple languages to an international audience.
 Pentecostal speaking in tongues is a recurring theme in christian history – whether Catholic or Protestant.
-For example, the catholic religious orders, l’abbaye Saint-Clément and l’abbaye Saint-Arnould, had a strong competition between each other during the tenth and fourteenth centuries about whom was the superior order.
+For example, the catholic religious orders, l’abbaye Saint-Clément, and l’abbaye Saint-Arnould, had a strong competition between each other during the tenth and fourteenth centuries about whom was the superior order.
 L’abbaye Saint-Arnould positioned themselves as the better one because their founder spoke in tongues.4 The early eighteenth-century Protestant based Camisards in south-east France also heavily stressed tongues in their spiritual expressions.
 They believed their speaking in tongues was a divine sign against Catholic oppression.5 St. Anthony of Padua, Vincent Ferrer, and many other Medieval Catholic leaders were also credited with this gift.
-Francis Xavier was not unique to this phenomenon, but may be the last in a long line of catholic saints who was recognized for speaking in tongues.
+Francis Xavier was not unique to this phenomenon but perhaps the last in a long line of catholic saints recognized for speaking in tongues.

-Xavier’s alleged speaking in tongues along with his miracles was a serious flashpoint between Protestants and Catholics.
+Xavier’s alleged speaking in tongues along with his miracles, was a severe flashpoint between Protestants and Catholics.
 To the Protestants, the coverage of him speaking in tongues along with his many other miracles was the smoking gun by which they could demonstrate that the Catholic Church had lost her way.
 They declared the growing legend of St. Francis to be representative of the corruption within this church; a clear demonstration that God had long ago turned His back on them.
 Consequently, they argued that the catholic leadership lost the ability to produce any legitimate miracle, and anything they claimed of such nature, was an illusion.

 Did he exercise the miraculous gift of tongues?